dipanshuhappy/arogya-eth-for-all/README.md

 Requirements:
  - Metamask Wallet.
- - Hyperspace Testnet Account with some Balance.
+ - Polygon Testnet Account with some Balance.

 ```
-Link to the App: https://arogya-eth-for-all.vercel.app/

 ```

 Copy and paste the url in preferred browser.

 Now, you will get land in our landing page.....
-Click on Connect Button and connect with Hyperspace Testnet.
+Click on Connect Button and connect with Polygon Testnet.

 ![image](https://user-images.githubusercontent.com/110032619/219965517-f5ea938e-83ec-41f9-87ca-883c6240e739.png)